Kanishk-K/AP_CS_WORK/README.md

 This is a repository (essentially an online storage like Google Drive) that hosts the code for projects and assignments.
 It's connected to my computer so as I finish projects they'll be uploaded here, you can see when it was last modified on the right side of the file.

 ## Ground Rules
+ - I really shouldn't have to say this but seriously, don't plagiarize my code.
+I know who you are and I'm willing to make this entire repository private if this becomes an issue.
+This is to be used as a reference, place to check your code, or perhaps learn a new perspective to tackle coding logic.
+Don't make me take this repository down because you decided to make a poor decision.

  - Let me know before you share this repository, I don't need to know who you're sharing it to, just let me know that you are.

- - If you are planning to use my code make a few changes to variable names, method names, or logic (where applicable) for obvious reasons.
+ - If you are planning to use ANY of my code make a few changes to variable names, method names, or logic (where applicable) for obvious reasons.

  - If you have questions about my code let me know.
 I try to explain my logic through comments and if it's not clear I'll work towards making it more understandable.